MarlinFirmware/MarlinDocumentation/_features/probe_temp_compensation.md

 After running `G76` or `M871` the compensation data is only stored in RAM.
 You have to use `M500` to save the values to EEPROM, otherwise the data will be lost when you restart (or reconnect) the printer.
 Use `M501` to reload your last-saved compensation values from EEPROM.
 This is done automatically on reboot.

 # Example values
 Following are example values calibrated using a genuine MK52 and P.I.N.D.A V2 probe.
 Values for probe above 50°C were extrapolated.
-Note: it is possible to
+Note: you can always tidy up your compensation curve manually using the `M871` command.

 ## Probe
 |  °C   |  30°C |  35°C |  40°C |  45°C |  50°C |  55°C |  60°C |  65°C |  70°C |  75°C |  80°C |